 The most popular version of Python used by the developer community is Python-2.7.
 It was released on 2010-03-03.
 But the support for it officially ended on January 1, 2020.
 Python Software Foundation released many new versions under Python-3.x.
 The very first Python-3 was released on December 3, 2008, under Python-3.0.0.
 Here also the old versions 3.5 and below were discontinued.

 New Python developers can directly learn and work on Python-3.6 and above versions for better support and adoption by the software companies.

 Flavours or Implementations or Variations of Python Compiler

 Python code can be embedded inside other programming languages.
-Similarly, the code from other programming languages can be embedded inside Python language.
+Similarly, the code from other programming languages can be embedded inside the Python language.
 This flexibility makes developers choose a particular version of Python compiler that depends on the programming languages the developer needs integration with.
-Below are the few Python compilers with a specific purpose.
+Below are a few Python compilers with a specific purpose.

 CPython is the default python compiler shipped by the Python Software Foundation (PSF) for developers.
 It is written in C language.
 So, it supports running C and C++ programs too along with Python programs.
 Its PVM (Python Virtual Machine) uses an interpreter (turns byte-code to machine-code) to run the program.
 So, it is slow.

 PyPy compiler runs Python programs very fast.
 Thanks to its PVM shipped with a compiler instead of an interpreter to run the Python programs.
 This PyPy compiler is written in RPython language.

 This Stackless Python compiler is designed to handle multiple tasks attached to a single thread efficiently.

 This IronPython compiler allows running the python programs on the .NET (DOT-NET) Common Language Runtime.
 So this compiler runs .NET programs too.